-Foreign retailers will often source their goods locally if they are given quality and pricing comparable to foreign sources of supply.
-This can lead to orders from local suppliers to supply not just retail outlets in the Philippines but for export to outlets in other countries.
+Foreign retailers will often source their goods locally if they are given quality and pricing comparable to their foreign sources of supply.
+This can lead to orders from local suppliers to supply not just retail outlets in the Philippines but for export to their outlets in other countries.
 The JFC is a coalition of the American, Australian-New Zealand, Canadian, European, Japanese, Korean chambers, and PAMURI.
 We represent over 3,000 member companies engaged in over \$100 billion worth of trade in goods and services and some \$30 billion in investment in the Philippines.
 The JFC supports and promotes open international trade, increased foreign investment, and improved conditions for business to benefit both the Philippines and the countries the JFC members represent.
+Sincerely, AMES WILKINS President American Chamber of Commerce of the Philippines, Inc.